Electronic voting in the United States: Election equipment companies

 Parascript had fewer errors than other software in 2010: Parascript rejected 14% of genuine signatures and accepted 8% of forgeries if they were modeled on a genuine signature.

+Electronic pollbooks check in voters at polling places, to find if they are registered.
+These e-pollbooks are made by DemTech, DFM, ES&S, KNOWiNK, Tenex, Votec, VR Systems and several states and counties.

+E-pollbooks and some precinct scanners connect to the internet through other companies, such as Cradlepoint, a subsidiary of Swedish Ericsson.

 Amazon provides election websites in 40 states, including election-reporting sites in some of them.
 A Spanish company, Scytl, manages election-reporting websites statewide in 12 U.S. states, and in another 980 local jurisdictions in 28 states.

 Another website management company is VR Systems, active in 8 states.

 Maryland's election website is managed by a company owned by an associate of Russian President Putin.

 Companies can be closed by bankruptcy or other issues.
 Votec, a California company maintaining voter registration databases, nearly closed for lack of cashflow in 2024 and 2025 until its customers bailed it out.

 In 2020 Scytl went into bankruptcy, until it was bought by Paragon.